GraphicsBlast

 SDL_GLContext context = NULL;

-The first two variables we declare here, windowWidth and windowHeight, are used to set the size of the window that we will create, measured in pixels.
-It's useful to have these explicitly declared in our code so we can use them later, for example to calculate the aspect ratio of our window.
+The first two variables we declare here, windowWidth and windowHeight, are used for setting the size of the window that we will create, measured in pixels.
+It's useful to have these variables stored somewhere as they can used for things like calculating the aspect ratio of the window, which we'll need in later tutorials.

 The next two variables, window and context, are surprisingly enough for keeping a handle to our window on screen, and for the OpenGL context we will use.
 You can think of a context as a running OpenGL "instance".